Executive MBA Program

 The Executive MBA program offers an accelerated path to the degree for experienced managers.
 The program is organized around cross-functional themes focusing on contemporary business challenges.
 Tailored to meet the needs of Silicon Valley executives, all aspects of the curriculum center on issues of substantive and pragmatic concern.
 In particular, course work and assignments are constructed to integrate current work challenges students face.
 Highlights of the program include degree completion in 17 months, a Friday/Saturday biweekly schedule, and a rigorous curriculum that meets Association to Advance Collegiate Schools of Business International (AACSB) requirements.

-Redesigned in Fall 2008, the program has been enhanced with what is referred to as the “Cutting Edge Immersion” experience.
+Redesigned in Fall 2008, the program has been enhanced with our “Cutting Edge Immersion” experience.
 Students have the opportunity to connect with Silicon Valley companies that are globally renowned for being on the forefront of business practices.
 Students work directly with key decision-makers, review the results, and debrief with corporate executives.
 The forward-thinking management techniques taught in Cutting Edge Immersion will appear in someone’s textbook several years down the road—but our students get to understand these management techniques both first-hand and first.

 The current design places greater emphasis on global competencies throughout the curriculum.
 A key component is an international experience in the opening term.
 Faculty and students travel and study in countries with emerging economies.

 To be admitted to the Executive MBA program, the applicant must have 8-plus years of full-time work experience and a record of accomplishment leading people, projects, or programs.
 Strong applicants will be those who already hold the kind of leadership positions that many people attending conventional MBA programs hope to attain.
-Successful applicants also will show a high degree of academic aptitude as measured by the GMAT or GRE exam and prior course work; however, no prior business education is necessary.
+Successful applicants also will show a high degree of academic aptitude as measured by prior course work; however, no prior business education is necessary.
 Admission is in the fall term only.

 POLICIES AND PROCEDURES